HackYourFuture/HTML-CSS/Week1/MAKEME.md

 ### 2. CSS Challenges

-In order to get good fast you need to practice a lot!
+In order to improve you need to practice a lot!
 In the following challenges you'll work with CSS, starting from the absolute basics to building a page:

 -   [CSS Challenges](https://en.wikiversity.org/wiki/Web_Design/CSS_challenges): Do challenge #1 to #6.